 You set up the game by placing slender plastic sticks through holes in the tree, creating a place for the sloths to rest on top.
 On your turn, you roll a die with different colors on each side.
-You need to pull out a plastic stick the same color as the color you rolled.
+You need to pull out a plastic stick that is the same color as the color you rolled.

 The goal is to not let any sloths fall.
 Once they have all fallen, the player with the fewest sloths dropped is the winner.

-My kids love playing classic Kerplunk, though there is sometimes more setup time than game play.
+My kids love playing classic Kerplunk, though there is sometimes more setup time than gameplay.
 Some parents say this version isn’t as good because the sloths clump together rather than falling a couple at a time.

 Skills: Spatial relations, strategy